dhowe/ritajs-v2/README.md

 ```
 $desc=wet and cold
-The weather was $desc  ->  The weather was wet and cold
+The weather was $desc  ->  "The weather was wet and cold"
 ```

 ### Inline Assignment